You Will Need

 Step 18: Remove all the paper that's completely cut out.

 Peel out all the paper that's been cut free.
 This may be only a dozen or so sheets.
 Any paper still attached to the book can stay where it is.

 Why do this first cut by hand, when you're taking the page block over to the scroll saw next?
 Well, it's notoriously hard to cut straight on a scroll saw.
 The rectangle you've just cut out will be a guide that's easier to follow than any drawn lines.

 Step 19: Drill a pilot hole through the page block.

 If you don't have a drill press, lay the page block on a scrap piece of wood.
-Plan to drill the hole near the edge of the cavity but not touching it.
+Plan to drill the hole inside the cavity, near the edge of the rectangle but not touching it.

 Put something stiff on top of the page block (a thick piece of scrap chipboard, colored yellow, is shown in the photo) and press it down hard with your free hand while drilling.
 This pressure will keep the paper from bunching up around the drill bit, which makes the pages bulge out in both directions.

 Thread the blade through the pilot hole and load it into the saw.
 (See the Supplies page for tips on scroll saw blades and where to get good ones.)
 Adjust the saw's hold-down clamp to apply a bit of pressure: you want to keep the page block from jumping up and down during sawing, but you also want to be able to move it around easily.

 Note to experienced scroll saw-ers: you can skim the following instructions, as they're mostly for scroll saw neophytes.
 You probably know how to turn a corner.